-As the copyright go-to person, you’ll find there are many things to spend money on.
-It’s important to purchase books and newsletters about copyright and place them on a reference shelf/intranet page for you and your colleagues to consult.
+As the copyright go-to person, you'll find there are many things to spend money on.
+It's important to purchase books and newsletters about copyright and place them on a reference shelf/intranet page for you and your colleagues to consult.
 You need some training in copyright law so you can make sound judgments that keep your copyright risks to a minimum.
-And you may also want to train coworkers so they know the basics of copyright law and licensing, too.
+And you may want to train coworkers on the basics of copyright law and licensing, too.

 You may need money to hire a copyright consultant or get assistance from your legal department (if you have one) to develop a copyright policy.
 The policy will guide copyright compliance matters in your organization and be a reference tool for you and your colleagues.
 You may also need a budget to consult with an external copyright lawyer on questions you can't answer.

 4. Get Educated

 You don't need to get a law degree to be the copyright go-to person.
 In fact, many nonlawyers who work on copyright issues daily know more about managing copyright than many lawyers.
 Locate books on copyright and licensing that are written for nonlawyers (there are several available).
 Read websites and blogs (keeping in mind that many of these may have a particular perspective rather than provide straightforward copyright information).

 Self-study can take you far on copyright issues.
 But you should also consider taking online and in-person courses to learn basic principles, upgrade your knowledge, and stay on top of changes in the law.

 5. Get Help

 It's important that you establish contacts with other copyright professionals.
 Build a support system by attending conferences and meeting others who work in copyright.
 Also network with fellow students in copyright courses, and join online copyright communities.